 Introduce a distinct and gorgeous focal point to your landscape with a brilliantly-hued, textured retaining wall.
-Show-stoppers like Unilock’s Rivercrest Wall work beautifully in outdoor spaces, lending subtle, albeit rich color to neutral backdrops.
+Show-stoppers like the Unilock Rivercrest Wall work beautifully in outdoor spaces, lending subtle, albeit rich color to neutral backdrops.
 Try incorporating pavers that work to complement the colors found in the retaining wall, resulting in a cohesive design.

 Strength in Repetition

-A cohesive design is foundational to any impressive landscape, so be weary of mixing too many diverse elements when adding color to your landscape.
+A cohesive design is foundational to any impressive landscape, so be wary of mixing too many diverse elements when adding color to your landscape.
 A good general rule is, the bolder your accents, the more uniform your color palette should be.
 For a daring, modern look, nestle tall plantings within bright red pots, surrounding the area with accent walls in the same hue.
 Landscape plants can generate the same bold effect, so think about how consistency can reinforce a flashy, yet united color palate.